evokelektrique/replicant/README.md

    - [ ] Sync WordPress comments
    - [ ] Sync WordPress users
    - [ ] Sync WooCommerce products

-# Getting started

-This section describes how to install and configure the plugin.

 ## Installation